PLAY HOLI WITH DISHOOM

 Revellers of all ages welcome!

-Guests can enjoy a great line-up of entertainment, fantastic street food from Curry On Food, Rola Wala, Horn OK Please, Spit and Roast, Gelato from Nonna’s… and one ton of gulal to play with!
+Guests can enjoy a great line-up of entertainment, fantastic street food from Curry On Food, Rola Wala, Horn OK Please, Grill my cheese, Spit and Roast, Gelato from Nonna’s… and one ton of gulal to play with!

 EVENING HOLI PARTY – 6PM-10PM

 A luminous, loud and colourful shindig for grown-ups.

 Enjoy a live performance from super-talented musician Shammi Pithia, a Euphonica Drum and Beats DJ set with world-class tabla player Vikaash Sankadecha, a bar full of tipples, and an awesome street food market.
 Oh, and masses of gulal for everybody.